Background of Asia-Pacific Economic Cooperation (APEC)

-The Twentieth APEC Economic Leaders' Meeting (AELM) was held in Vladivostok , Russia on 8-9 September 2012.
-Following the meeting, Leaders issued a declaration with the theme "Integrate to Grow, Innovate to Prosper".
+The Twenty-first APEC Economic Leaders' Meeting (AELM) was held in Bali, Indonesia on 7-8 October 2013.
+Following the meeting, Leaders issued a declaration with the theme "Resilient Asia-Pacific, Engine of Global Growth".

 APEC comprises 21 member economies, namely, Australia; Brunei Darussalam; Canada; Chile; China; Hong Kong, China (HKC); Indonesia; Japan; Korea; Malaysia; Mexico; New Zealand; Papua New Guinea; Peru; the Philippines; Russia; Singapore; Chinese Taipei; Thailand; the United States and Viet Nam.
 APEC also has three observers, namely the ASEAN Secretariat, Pacific Islands Forum and Pacific Economic Cooperation Council.

 The APEC Chairmanship each year is decided by APEC member economies by consensus.
 The Economic Leaders', Ministerial and Senior Officials' Meetings in the year are hosted by the Chair.
-APEC 2012 is chaired by Russia and Indonesia will chair APEC in 2013.
+APEC 2013 is chaired by Indonesia and China will chair APEC in 2014.